wwfeitim/Eve/README.md

 The data clean is commpleted
 generated three data tables: for all, new and used cars.
 Data generated in this project is for study purpose only.

+# 31/08/2021 11am
+The models were properly separated from title variable, ready to analyse.